-The Star Wars universe, presented in nine movies and several spin-offs so far, animated TV series, comic books, novels and other media had much to offer.
+The Star Wars universe, presented in nine movies and several spin-offs so far, animated TV series, comic books, novels and other media is a fantastic location.
 What the first three episodes, Episode IV: A New Hope, Episode V: The Empire Strikes Back, and Episode VI: Return of the Jedi (that are still held in high esteem by probably the majority of the aged hardcore fans who think of these as the only “original” parts) had to offer from a behind-the-scenes perspective is presented right here on more than 600 pages.

 Introduced by story writer, producer, and director of the first part of the saga in 1977 (originally called simply Star Wars) George Lucas, the many hundred film stills, sketches, story board details, illustrations, scene details, original script pages, concept art and motion studies, previously unpublished pictures, interior designs and drawings are perfectly put into place by author and film historian Paul Duncan.